Does Testosterone Make You Taller? Addressing a Common Myth

 More and more men are taking supplemental testosterone (T) due to decreasing levels globally.
 There's a lot of conflicting information online about the effects of testosterone on height, both for boys during puberty and for adults taking supplemental testosterone as hormone therapy.

-In this article we'll answer all of these questions and more as we review clinical studies on testosterone and height to explain whether or not testosterone makes you taller, and also to discuss if growth hormone (GH) can make you taller.
+In this article we'll answer all of these questions and more, as we review clinical studies on testosterone and height to explain whether or not testosterone makes you taller, and also to discuss if growth hormone (GH) can make you taller.

-Does T Increase Height?
-A Research Review
+Does Testosterone Increase Height?

 One of the counterintuitive things about testosterone is that even though it’s the essential hormone for male development, it has been associated with decreased height in clinical studies.